About the Journal

 Peer Review Process

 As a philosophical peer, Anthony Kenny has called Cavell's The Claim of Reason a "misshapen, undisciplined amalgam of ill-assorted parts."
-More directly, Cavell's peers at Harvard once called a sampling of his writings "deleterious to the future of philosophy."
+On one occassion, Cavell recalls his work being recieved by peers as "deleterious to the future of philosophy."

 The journal's two Managing Editors will send submissions to appropriate referees at their discretion.
 Because we seek to foster not only Cavellian scholarship, but also greater dialogue and understanding between disciplines, all submissions will be vetted (blindly) by at least two referees from different areas of specialization.